ocassidydev/creditcard-churn/README.md

 - **Project Terms & Jargon**
   - A mushroom describes any which has been picked by the company and physically classified using the above table of variables
   - Edibility describes whether a mushroom is edible or not
+  - Variable is any individual column in the above dataset that describes a mushroom, e.g. `odor`
+  - Category is any possible value of each variable for a mushroom, e.g. `odor=none`

 ## Business Requirements